 When the kings’ soldiers enforced many of the kings’ unreasonable demands, the people started to consider separation from Britain.
 After all, the king was not listening anymore, the kings’ officials would ignore the people, and the fact that the people were working more for their government than they were for their own livelihoods had just become too much.

 The colonists believed they were living in a complete dictatorship.
-Only, this dictatorship was known as a monarchy.
+Only this dictatorship was known as a monarchy.
 Eventually, and after volunteering to come to this new land and taking enormous risks, the colonists did not feel that having their property or lives controlled by another was right.
-They knew that what they were experiencing was fundamentally wrong, and they needed to do something about it.
+They knew what they were experiencing was fundamentally wrong, and they needed to do something about it.
 A change was soon to come.

 Our Founding Fathers soon wrote one of the most amazing documents ever created.
 Because of this document, a chain of events ensued that eventually birthed one of the greatest nations the world had ever seen.
-As Americans, we have a responsibility to remember with a patriotic heart; all of those freedoms they fought so hard to provide every citizen of the United States of America.
-Not just the freedoms though, we should remember the reasons.
+As Americans, we have a responsibility to remember with a patriotic heart; all those freedoms they fought so hard to provide every citizen of the United States of America.
+Not just the freedoms, though, we should remember the reasons.

 He has refused his Assent to Laws, the most wholesome and necessary for the public good.—The King refused to agree to wholesome and necessary laws that the people had requested.

-He has forbidden his Governors to pass Laws of immediate and pressing importance unless suspended in their operation till his Assent should be obtained; and when so suspended, he has utterly neglected to attend to them.—The King refused to grant local leaders permission to pass necessary laws without some approval from the King; regardless of their necessity or importance.
-In fact, the King often ignored such requests altogether.
+He has forbidden his Governors to pass Laws of immediate and pressing importance unless suspended in their operation till his Assent should be obtained; and when so suspended, he has utterly neglected to attend to them.—The King refused to grant local leaders permission to pass necessary laws without some approval from the king; regardless of their necessity or importance.
+In fact, the king often ignored such requests altogether.

 He has refused to pass other Laws for the accommodation of large districts of people unless those people would relinquish the right of Representation in the Legislature, a right inestimable to them and formidable to tyrants only.—The King would only grant accommodation if the people gave up their rights to participate in their local governments.